Author: Juan Bencomo

 People are having live video sessions with millions of views (influencers, politicians, and even institutions and brands!) — because audiences do not like to miss out on things going on!
 They need to know, they need to be a part of it.
 That’s FOMO right there!

 Still, even though this tool is available to anyone, not every brand knows how to use it right.
-Maybe you’re not having the number of viewers you’d like, maybe you’d like to use your live video to increase awareness of your product or increase your sales but you don’t know how to benefit from it correctly.
+Maybe you’re not having the number of viewers you’d like, maybe you’d like to use your live video to increase awareness of your product (check out these product video examples to inspire you) or increase your sales but you don’t know how to benefit from it correctly.

 Well, don’t worry, here at Yum Yum Videos we’ve got you covered.
 Let’s go through the steps for making the best social live videos for your business strategy!